White rhino Ceratotherium simum grazing in Kruger National Park, South Africa © Christiaan van der Hoeven / WWF-Netherlands

 Most African rhinos are now found in South Africa, which hosts 79% of the continent’s total, alongside other important range States Namibia, Kenya, and Zimbabwe.

-Our work takes across across these nations and beyond, including working with law enforcement on the ground to develop detection and forensics techniques, and helping governments develop policy agreements to help tackle a complicated and ruthless transnational illegal trade.
+Our work takes us across these nations and beyond, including working with law enforcement on the ground to develop detection and forensics techniques, and helping governments develop policy agreements to help tackle a complicated and ruthless transnational illegal trade.

 In 2017, TRAFFIC revealed disturbing new evidence that criminal networks of Chinese origin operating in South Africa were processing rhino horn locally into beads, bracelets, bangles and powder to evade detection and provide ready-made products to consumers in Asia, mainly in Viet Nam and China.
 The emergence of a new market in China is a particularly worrying development and poses increased challenges to already over-stretched law enforcement agencies.